Practical Food Safety Series · Scotland

 • Enforcement structure and evidential assessment in practice.

 Temperature law in Scotland is frequently reduced to a short list of numbers.
-In practice, some of those figures carry direct statutory force in defined circumstances while others operate as guidance benchmarks without the same legal status.
+Some of those figures carry direct statutory force in defined circumstances.
+Others operate as guidance benchmarks without the same legal weight.

 • Operators seeking a clearer understanding of temperature control law.